Francis Ysidro Edgeworth: Edgeworth's limit theorem

 When the number of agents in an economy increases, the degree of indeterminacy is reduced.

 In the limit case of an infinite number of agents (perfect competition), the set of possible contract becomes fully determinate and identical to the 'equilibrium' of economists.
 The only way of resolving this indeterminacy of contract would be to appeal to the utilitarian principle of maximising the sum of the utilities of traders over the range of final settlements.

 International trade

 He was the first one to use offer curves and community indifference curves to illustrate its main propositions, including the "optimal tariff".

 Taxation paradox

-Taxation of a good may actually result in a decrease in price.
+In what became known as the taxation paradox, Edgeworth found that the taxation of a good could result in a decrease in price.
+He used the example of pricing for rail passengers, where a tax on first-class tickets could result in lower prices for both first-class and regular class passengers.

 He set the utilitarian foundations for highly progressive taxation, arguing that the optimal distribution of taxes should be such that 'the marginal disutility incurred by each taxpayer should be the same' (Edgeworth, 1897).

 Monopoly pricing

 In 1897, in an article on monopoly pricing, Edgeworth criticised Cournot's exact solution to the duopoly problem with quantity adjustments as well as Bertrand's "instantly competitive" result in a duopoly model with price adjustment.
 At the same time, Edgeworth showed how price competition between two firms with capacity constraints and/or rising marginal cost curves resulted in indeterminacy.
 This gave rise to the Bertrand–Edgeworth model of oligopoly.